BemboOE/Bembo-Officina-Editoriale-Tools/author-guides/04 Preparazione bibliografia/README.md

             <td>report</td>
             <td>title, author, date</td>
             <td>URL</td>
-            <td>For reports of organizations and institutions, use the Report tab.
-To indicate the document number, use the Report Number field.
+            <td>For reports of organizations and institutions, use the Report tab.<br> To indicate the document number, use the Report Number field.
 If the document number is preceded by the series / collection name, also enter this in the Report number field, before the document number.</td></tr>
     <tr>
             <td>Reports</td>
             <td>report by a government agency or other organization</td>